 Sampling sites were spread out across the Falklands, with a focus on islands harbouring high numbers of seabirds and included apparently healthy sites (no suspected case was reported, or all the reported suspected cases were considered negative based on epidemiological presentation and/or PCR testing), sites where sporadic case(s) were detected, and sites affected by an outbreak.
 On sites with outbreaks, sampling targeted the affected colony and the species potentially in contact.
 Each year on each site, we aimed for at least 20 individuals per species, with a primary focus on adults, to explore variations in exposure through time, space, and species.
 Captures were spread out as much as possible in space and included all age classes and both breeders and non-breeders to capture the diversity of behaviours58.

-For sample collection, adults were captured either at their colonies for basal predators, at the breeding, foraging, or resting (“club”) sites for apex predators, and at breeding sites or in aggregations for anatids from September to March.
+For sample collection, adults were captured either at their colonies for meso predators, at the breeding, foraging, or resting (“club”) sites for apex predators, and at breeding sites or in aggregations for anatids from September to March.
 Nestlings were captured at the colony from January to March.
 Each sample consisted of up to 2 mL of blood collected from the brachial or metatarsal vein using a heparinized syringe.
 For each capture, we recorded the species and age (then classified as chick if born the summer of sampling, adult otherwise) of the bird and the GPS coordinates of the capture location.
 Red blood cells and plasma were separated by centrifugation at the end of the day.
 Plasma samples were kept at -20°C until analysis.
 For rockhopper penguins, albatrosses, prions, skuas, and striated caracaras, individuals were marked with pit tags (rockhopper penguins), or metal or metal and plastic leg rings (all other species) coded with individual identifiers on sites where long-term demographic monitoring programs were in place, or where landowners granted permission.

 Biosecurity measures were applied to avoid spreading pathogens between individuals.
 As per the FIG protocols (based on the recommendations from the World Organization for Animal Health59 and Scientific Committee for Antarctic Research60), overalls and equipment were cleaned and disinfected between captures.
 In addition, before handling any animal, each area was observed for symptoms compatible with HPAI25 or an unusual number of dead birds, and additional personal protection equipment was used in colonies showing signs compatible with HPAI cases.
 As HPAI was detected in the archipelago in 2023/2024, all the samples from this season were heat-inactivated (30 min at 56°C), which did not impact antibody quantification ( Extended Data Figure 9a).

-Sampling was conducted under research permit #R27.2017, #R28.2018, #R24.2022 granted by the FIG.
+Sampling was conducted under research permits #R27.2017, #R28.2018, #R24.2022 granted by the FIG.

 Immunological assays